Liwa Fatemiyoun: Operations of Liwa Fatemiyoun

-Throughout their operations in Syria, Liwa Fatemiyoun has sustained numerous casualties.
+Throughout their operations in Syria, Liwa Fatemiyoun had sustained numerous casualties.
 In October 2014, three fighters were captured by the rebel Islamic Front.
 Their fates are unknown.
 On 7 May 2015, Iran commemorated 49 fighters of the group who were killed.
-According to Spiegel Online, 700 members of the group are believed to have been killed in combat around Daraa and Aleppo as of June 2015.
+During the Aleppo offensive (November–December 2016), 31 Fatemiyoun fighters had been killed and many more had been wounded.
+According to Spiegel Online, 700 members of the group were believed to have been killed in combat around Daraa and Aleppo as of June 2015.